renato-macedo/zerozero/README.md

 ## How it works

-You you open a youtube video (currently is the only supported website), create a room and share the code with a friend who also has the extension installed.
+You open a youtube video (currently is the only supported website), create a room and share the code with a friend who also has the extension installed.
 For development, you may want to open another tab.

 ### Running the express server